IEEE-AlAzhar/Mobile-app/README.md

 5. [Page Transition](https://pub.dev/packages/page_transition)
 6. [HTTP package](https://pub.dev/packages/http)
 7. [Shared Preferences](https://pub.dev/packages/shared_preferences)
-    - For the sake of simplicity we have used SharedPreferences, but may be in later versions the SQLite API might be used instead.
+    - For the sake of simplicity, we have used SharedPreferences, but may be in later versions the SQLite API might be used instead.
 8. [Provider Package](https://pub.dev/packages/provider)

 ## Structure